lambdaclass/concrete/examples/parse_validate/README.md

 current eval semantics can prove without an exponential case split; per-failure theorems are small follow-ups.

-If a function body changes, the body fingerprint in `src/proof-registry.json` will not match and the `proved` evidence is revoked — drift detection is part of the contract.
+If a function body changes, the in-source `#[proof_fingerprint]` hash will not match the recomputed body fingerprint and the `proved` evidence is revoked (reported `stale`) — drift detection is part of the contract.

 ## ProvableV1 conformance